Fastpacer1/portfolio/_posts/2025-02-23-UsingIncidentResponsePlaybook.md

 **Reflection**

 In this activity, I investigated a phishing attempt using an incident response playbook.
-This project provided hands-on experience in applying a playbook to guide the response process.
+This project provided hands on experience in applying a playbook to guide the response process.